red-list-ecosystem/redlistr/README.md

 We also assume that you are reasonably familiar with the `R` programming language, and have some experience in conducting analyses of vector and raster data within the `R` environment.
 Of particular use will be familiarity with the `raster`, `sp` and `rgeos` packages.
 This is certainly not a prerequisite, but this package is built upon many of the functions available in these three packages.

-For a more detailed tutorial explaining how to use this package, please refer to the 'Example red list of ecosystems assessment' vignette available with the package.
+For a more detailed tutorial explaining how to use this package, please refer to the 'Calculating spatial metrics for IUCN red list assessments' vignette available with the package.

 Lastly, this is a work in progress and we aim to continually add new functions to newer versions of package.
 Suggestions are welcomed, as would offers for collaborative development.